wp-plugins/envoke-supersized/readme.txt

 1. Example of the Envoke-Supersized plugin in action on our own website.

 == Changelog ==

+= 2.1.2
+* Fix: Only check for overrides where is_singular() returns true, since they aren't supported anywhere else
+* Fix: Call wp_reset_query() to account for themes and other plugins that modify the global objects, without resetting them
+* Fix: Use get_post_type() instead of accessing _post_type directly, to make sure filters are always applied
+* New: Added a filter to allow arbitrarily disabling the plugin by returning false (per page, etc)
+* New: Added a body class 'enss' when the plugin is enabled and has slides for the page

 = 2.1.1 =
 * Fixed missing stylesheet issue with 2.1.0